craigsloggett/terraform-provider-utility-functions/docs/index.md

 # Utility Functions Provider

-The Utility Functions provider is used to add utlity functions to a Terraform project.
+The Utility Functions provider is used to add utility functions to a Terraform project.
 The provider has no configuration.

 ## Example Usage